A: Contact Stagecoach directly on 01226 202555, email [email protected] or on Twitter @StagecoachYrks

 Q: Why isn’t there a concessionary rate?

-A: There is no Department for Transport (DfT) requirement to offer a concessionary rate on limited period seasonal services such as the Edale Explorer (which will operate for up to 42 days).
+A: There is no Department for Transport (DfT) requirement to offer a concessionary rate on limited period seasonal services such as the Hope Valley Explorer.
 As the scheme is a pilot, we need to investigate the commercial viability of the project, and offering a concessionary rate would not provide an accurate picture of the use of the service by fee-paying (not concessionary) passengers.
 Upon showing a concessionary pass, a special discounted price of £3 for a day ticket on this service is available.

 Q: Why aren’t you operating at other times?